 Note: The TURN and STUN servers to be used can be configured simply adding the parameter ice_servers to the application URL, as follows:

 Demo dependencies are located in file bower.json.
 Bower is used to collect them.

 '''

 "dependencies": {

-"kurento-client": "6.15.0",
+"kurento-client": "6.16.0",

-"kurento-utils": "6.15.0"
+"kurento-utils": "6.16.0"

 }

 '''

-Note: We are in active development.
-You can find the latest version of Kurento JavaScript Client at Bower.
+Note: You can find the latest version of Kurento JavaScript Client at Bower.